Our strategy for achieving SDGs

 The SDGs Promotion Committee has clearly stated that we will actively promote initiatives that contribute to the SDGs through our Group business in the "Daiwa Securities Group SDGs Declaration (Passion for SDGs 2018)."
-The Group will deepen its efforts to achieve the SDGs based on this declaration.

 In order to promote the SDGs in the entire Group, we believe that not only top-down promotion but also bottom-up efforts by employees are important, and we solicited a wide range of SDGs-related initiatives and ideas from employees.
-When soliciting ideas, we incorporated two perspectives: Forecasting that considers what we can do now, and Backcasting that considers what we can do based on the "ideal image" of the Group in 2030, the deadline for achieving the SDGs As a result, for Forecasting we gathered more than 4,200 ideas not only from the headquarters departments, but also from branch offices in Japan, Group companies, and overseas bases.
-In the Backcasting approach, about 120 volunteers gathered through internal recruitment and made a proposal for the realization of the Group's 2030 vision.
+When soliciting ideas, we incorporated two perspectives: Forecasting that considers what we can do now, and Backcasting that considers what we can do based on the "ideal image" of the Group in 2030, the deadline for achieving the SDGs.
+As a result, for Forecasting we gathered more than 4,200 ideas not only from the headquarters departments, but also from branch offices in Japan, Group companies, and overseas bases.
+In the Backcasting approach, about 120 volunteers gathered through internal recruitment and made a proposal for the realization of the Group's “Vision 2030”.

 Furthermore, from this bottom-up initiative, we identified the matters that should be focused on to solve the priority issues, and compiled the "Passion for SDGs 2019 -Daiwa Securities Group Action Plan-."